CLI Reference

 NameTypeRequiredDescription

 targetstringNoOptional project name or directory path.
-If omitted, behaves like deploy ls.
+If omitted, behaves like deploy list.

 guava deploy logs